thejmazz/UofTBiohacks/static/src/markdown/faq.md

 A laptop, charger, extension cords and power bars are always helpful, whatever you require for overnight and yourself!

-### Will there be hardware (medical devices or gadgets) provided?

-Nope!
-We will not provide any hardware.

 ### Is there any preparation I can do to before?

 1) Read up!
 Google around or check out some of our provided links.
 Wouldn't want to waste precious hacking time doing background readings!!
 Get that done before you show up!